Building, packaging & deploying Python using versioned artifacts in Debian packages.

 At first glance, this might seem like a perfect job for Docker, the popular container management tool.
 Within a Dockerfile, one simply adds a reference to the code repository and installs the necessary libraries and dependencies.
 Then we build a Docker image, and ship it as the versioned artifact to remote hosts.

-However, we ran into several issues when we tried to implement this:
+However, we ran into a couple issues when we tried to implement this:

 Even if we succeeded in fixing these issues, our engineering team would have to learn how to interface with Docker in order to debug production issues.
 We don’t think shipping code faster should involve reimplementing our entire infrastructure automation and orchestration layer.
 So we searched on.

 Setting up PEX is simpler than Docker as it only involves running the resultant executable zip file, but building PEX files turned out to be a huge struggle.
 We ran into several issues building third party library requirements, especially when including static files.
 We were also confronted with confusing stack traces produced from within PEX’s source code, making it harder to debug builds.
 This was a dealbreaker, as our primary goal was to improve engineering productivity and make things easier to understand.

 Using Docker would have added complexity to our runtime.
 Using PEX would have added complexity to our builds.
 We needed a solution that would minimize overall complexity, while giving us reliable deploys, so our search continued.